-A study of Earth's mineral resources, particularly metallic and some non-metallic mineral deposits, their classification, genesis and distribution in time and space.
+A study of Earth's mineral resources, their classification, genesis and distribution in time and space.
 Important examples from Canada and abroad will be discussed.
-Topics will also include mineral explorationtechniques, mining methods, mettallurgical recovery, net smelter return, and ore reserve estimation.
-Laboratories will examin a variety of base and precious metal ore deposit types in hand sample and thin section.
+Topics will also include mineral exploration techniques, mining methods, metallurgical recovery, net smelter return, and ore reserve estimation/classification.
+Laboratories will examine a variety of base and precious metal ore deposit types in hand sample and thin section.
 Mining/exploration practice and resource exploitation are also examined in terms of their environmental impacts.

-4450.1(,2) Advanced Igneous and Metamorphic Petrology
+4450 Advanced Igneous and Metamorphic Petrology

-Prerequisite: GEOL 3312.1(.2) and 3313.1(.2).
+Prerequisite: GEOL 3312 and 3313.